EvanDaley/r3f-sandbox-2/README.md

 ## Development Helpers

-- `npm run dev:dual` will spin up two local servers on 3000 and 3001.
+- For easy development, use `npm run dev:dual` to spin up local servers on 3000 and 3001.
 - The one running on 3000 will use the peer id `host-local-dev`
 - The one running on 3001 will use the peer id `client-local-dev`.
-- One second after loading the page, the client will try to create a peer connection to the host.
-- This makes testing much faster.
+- One second after loading the page, the client will try to create a peer connection to the hardcoded host id.
+This makes testing much faster.
 As long as you've got a tab open on each port, you can refresh and they'll automatically find each other.

 ## Architecture Overview